-Shirts will have sleeves.
+Shirts will not reveal the torso.
 Pants will be belted and not sagging.
 Underwear will not show.
+Clothing made for leisure wear (sleeping, lounging around) will not be worn to school.

 Items of clothing that promote, display or emphasize alcohol, drugs or sex are not allowed.
 Racial and / or hate symbols and messages will not be permitted.
 Hats, hoods, other head covering, and sunglasses are not to be worn in the school building, library or gymnasium.